With Canadians doing more business with the US than anywhere else in the world, Canadians have to be mindful about spending US dollars.

 5. Tangerine US Dollar Accounts

-Tangerine offers an even broader range of US dollar accounts, including a business account, individual account, and business GIC account.
 It doesn’t offer a US dollar chequing account, but its impressive interest rates, no-fee structure, and $0 minimum balance requirement put it quite close to the top.

-Despite these, Tangerine has no physical branch, although you can use its 3,500 automated banking machines (ABMs).
+Despite this, Tangerine has no physical branch, although you can use its 3,500 automated banking machines (ABMs).
 It also doesn’t offer Interac e-Transfers, although it’s a common theme with US dollar accounts in Canada.

 6. RBC US Dollar Accounts